mohit2978/Java/002.eazybytes/section_28_Multithreading/README.md

 Both threads acquire one resource and then wait for the other resource to be released, creating a potential deadlock scenario.
 Now, let's explore some possible fixes for the deadlock:

+The above program will lead to deadlock in some case when you run not everytime!!

 ### Resource Ordering:
 Ensure that threads acquire resources in a consistent global order to prevent circular waits.
 In this case, we can make both threads acquire resources in the same order:
 ```java